No Snow Chicago: Windy City setting 146-year record

 Four Lakes employs up to 350 people who were impacted in some capacity over the closure, Buehler said.
 But the resort is planning on starting early summer programs to start recouping lost time.

-Weather is also a contributing factor to a rise in crime and violence, says Arthur Lurgio, a criminology professor at Loyola University in Chicago.
+Weather is also a contributing factor to a rise in crime and violence, says Arthur Lurigio, a criminology professor at Loyola University in Chicago.

 In a city already crippled by violence, January and February had 35 more shooting victims than the same period last year, according to data compiled by the Chicago Tribune.